 While the soup is simmering, why not make a pan of my southern jalapeno cornbread!
 It’s super moist and cheesy and the perfect side dish for soup.

-You may notice that I have several recipes on the blog that use the frozen chopped onion, bell pepper, and celery mixture.
+You may notice that I have several recipes on the blog that use the shortcut frozen chopped onion, bell pepper, and celery mixture.
 This is a huge time-saving step that I take advantage of every chance I get.
 I always have a bag or two in my freezer and use it for omelets, chili, and many other recipes.

 I especially love using ground beef for this recipe.
 Ground beef is a quick, easy, and budget-friendly alternative to beef stew meat or a roast.